svenssonaxel/diff-format/MAIN.md

 ### Prefixed file comparisons and compatibility

-Backward compatibility means that newer tools are compatible with older formats.
+Backward compatibility means that new tools are compatible with old formats.
-Forward compatibility means that older tools are compatible with newer formats.
+Forward compatibility means that old tools are compatible with new formats.

 Backward compatibility is easily fulfilled since unified diff format is a subset of compat format, and compat format is a subset of hintful format.